Rotations, Negative Eigenvalues, and Newton Method in Tensor Network Renormalization Group: Results for the rotating Gilt-TNR

 So let $R^\circ$ be the rotating Gilt-TNR map, constructed by adding a $\pi/2$ rotation to the non-rotating Gilt-TNR.
 The numerical results below are obtained using the same Gilt parameters as in \cref{sec:Isofp}: $\chi=30$, $\epsilon_{\rm gilt}=6\times 10^{-6}$.

 We would like to solve the fixed point equation for $R^\circ$ via the Newton method.
-We set up the Newton method as described in \cref{sec:newton}.
+We set up the Newton method as in \cref{sec:newton} and compute the inverse Jacobian as described in \cref{sec:inv-jac}.
 The key ingredients here are the Jacobian $\nabla R^\circ$ and its eigendecomposition, which are computed similarly to the non-rotating Gilt-TNR, \cref{sec:jac-norot}.

 Ideally, we would like the Newton method to converge to the fixed point when starting from a generic point on the critical manifold, e.g.~from the bond dimension 2 tensor $A_{\rm NN}(t=1)$ obtained when translating the critical isotropic 2D Ising model to the tensor network form (\cref{app:init}).
-In practice however our Newton method seems to have a smaller neighborhood of convergence.
-Because of this our search for the fixed point consists of two stages:

-\begin{enumerate} \item Find an approximate fixed point tensor $A^{(n')}$, obtained by performing $n'=23$ RG steps starting from $A_{\rm NN}(t)$, where $t$ is near the finite-$\chi$ critical temperature $t_c\approx 1$, obtained by the bisection method with $\Delta t = 10^{-10}$.\footnote{Tensor $A^{(n')}$ in this section should not be confused with tensor $A^{(n_*)}$ in \cref{sec:Isofp}.
+However it turns out somewhat nontrivial to set up such a faraway convergent Newton method, for reasons discussed in \cref{sec:attempts} below.
+So in this work we settle for convergence in a smaller domain.
+Our search for the fixed point will consist of two stages: \begin{enumerate} \item Find an approximate fixed point tensor $A^{(n')}$, obtained by performing $n'$ RG steps starting from $A_{\rm NN}(t_0)$, where $t_0$ is near the finite-$\chi$ critical temperature $t_c\approx 1$.
+In our main results we use $n'=23$ initial RG steps from $t_0=1.00001313120$, obtained by bisecting to $\Delta t = 10^{-10}$.\footnote{Tensor $A^{(n')}$ in this section should not be confused with tensor $A^{(n_*)}$ in \cref{sec:Isofp}.
 They are different tensors because the RG map is different.
-Also, $n_*=23$ in \cref{sec:Isofp} which was chosen to minimize $\|R(A^{(n)})- A^{(n)}\|$, while here we choose $n'=23$ simply as a sufficiently large number.}
+Also, $n_*=23$ in \cref{sec:Isofp} which was chosen to minimize $\|R(A^{(n)})- A^{(n)}\|$, while here we choose $n'=23$ simply as a sufficiently large number.} These parameters can be somewhat relaxed; see \cref{sec:attempts} below.

 \item Start Newton iterations from $A^{(n')}$, which are then seen to converge to a fixed point. \end{enumerate}